List of awards and nominations received by Neighbours: National Television Awards

 The National Television Awards are a British television awards ceremony.
 The NTAs results are voted for by the general public and the award categories are given the title of Most Popular instead of Best.

 Nickelodeon Australian Kids' Choice Awards

 The Nickelodeon Australian Kids' Choice Awards is an annual awards show usually held during October or November.
 It is televised and the winners are chosen and voted for by children.

 Penguin Awards

-The Penguin Awards were introduced in the late 1950s by the Television Society of Australia to help promote "excellence within the industry".
+The Penguin Awards were introduced in the late 1950s by the Australian Television Society to help promote "excellence within the industry".

 People's Choice Awards

 Rose d'Or Awards

 The Rose d'Or is a television awards festival held in Switzerland.
 The awards focus on entertainment-based programmes.

 Soap Extra Awards

 The Soap Extra Awards are hosted by TV Week Soap Extra magazine.

 TV Tonight Awards

 The TV Tonight Awards are awarded by website TV Tonight.